ombaviskar18/Somania_Minihub/Somania-agent/tutorial.md

 Think of this project like training a new blockchain expert:
 1. First, we give them knowledge (AI language model)
 2. Then, we teach them how to communicate (chat interface)
-3. Later, we'll give them tools to interact with the blockchain (Somania SDK)
+3. Later, we'll give them tools to interact with the blockchain (Somnia SDK)

 This tutorial focuses on steps 1 and 2, getting you to your first conversation!